Money Matters

 It’s important to ensure that your accountant and your bookkeeper, if you have one, are both using the latest digital technology.

-As well as providing more accurate, timely information about your business and ensuring that you’re already to pay your tax, this means that they’re not charging you for the hours they spend doing manual calculations.
+As well as providing more accurate, timely information about your business and ensuring that you’re already to pay your tax, this means they’re not charging you for the hours they spend doing manual calculations.

 You should also ensure that the accounting software that they use is compatible with your own systems.